Savvy HR leaders know that employee engagement starts during onboarding.

 New hire feedback via a check-in provides valuable information by helping uncover perception gaps and serving to engage employees.
 All of these factors can have a positive impact on reducing early turnover.

-In my case, if I’d had any inkling that someone in the organization was invested in my success, I might have stayed.
-If I’d had a chance to provide feedback about the less-than-ideal work situation, it might have given me hope that things would change.
-And, while my perceptions may have been skewed, without a new hire check-in, the organization didn’t have any idea what my negative perceptions were.
+In our story, if the employee had any inkling that someone in the organization was invested in their success, they might have stayed.
+If the employee had a chance to provide feedback about the less-than-ideal work situation, it might have given them hope that things would change.
+And, while their perceptions may have been skewed, without a new hire check-in, the organization didn’t have any idea what their negative perceptions were.

 Asking for new hire feedback is an important part of reducing turnover, but the real power lies in what you do with that information.
 After you’ve gathered data from new hire check-in surveys, you must communicate with employees regarding: